 Couples & Family Therapy

-Open Path also offers couples and family therapy, with session rates reaching up to $80.
+Open Path also offers couples and family therapy, with session rates from $40–$80.
 Couples only need to pay a single membership fee, and families can access therapy through one membership shared on behalf of the family.

-It’s important to note that not all therapists provide couples or family therapy, so be sure to use the directory’s filters to specifically search for those offering these services.
+It’s important to note that not all therapists provide couples or family therapy, so be sure to use the directory’s filters to specifically search for providers offering these services.

 - $30 per session for individual therapy with a student intern